 The technology with LED’s has come of age.
 For new builds, you can get some really slim and very bright lights.
 We recommend sealed and submersible for everything because they’re only a couple bucks more.
 Of course your trailer may never go underwater, but if the lights are submersible, then you’ll never have to worry about corrosion or internal moisture damage that can make lights stop working.

 Oh boy!
 There are a ton of different styles of trailer electrical connectors.
 From 4-Pins to lots.
 4- & 5-Pin flat and 7-Pin RV style are the most common for non-commercial applications, and I’d say if you have the choice, go with one of these.
 Our Trailer Wiring Diagram page has all the pin and color codes if you want them.

 Connectors are more than just a lump dangling on the end of some wires.
 The trailer lights and wires depend on that connector, so make sure wires are soundly attached internally.
 Connect each wire securely, and button them all up well.

 Yeah, Button it.
 Here are some tips (some controversial).
 Use what you like, discard the others.

-- If you’re connecting wires to lugs, like in a 7-pin connector, spray a little PAM or WD-40 in there after just to keep moisture at bay.
+- If you’re connecting wires to lugs, like in a 7-pin connector, spray a little PAM or WD-40 in there AFTER just to keep moisture at bay.

 - Loose Wires can connect in a number of ways.
 The guillotine style ‘T’ connectors (shown blue) are popular, though some people say they’re trouble after a few years.
-I personally prefer Solder then Heat Shrink, but that’s hard to do on a ‘T’ in connection.
+I personally prefer Solder then Heat Shrink, but that’s harder to do on a ‘T’ in connection.
 Butt Splice Crimp Connectors also work.

 - For loose wire connections, use electrical tape.
 Are You Kidding??
 Don’t EVER use that – at least not by itself.
 Truth is, electrical tape makes a reasonable seal around joins AFTER you electrically connect the wires.